rkdud007/blog/content/blog/crypto.md

 <img width="400" alt="Screenshot 2024-03-05 at 6 58 28 PM" src="/images/quarter-frieren.png">

 Since 2022, crypto has been my obsession and has been a huge part of my identity.
 I’ve built a career, met so many cool friends, had fun in community.
 From 2025, this commuity entered the new phase, could viewed as being mature.
 So this post is about crypto hitting [quarter life crisis](https://en.wikipedia.org/wiki/Quarter-life_crisis).
+(I've also hit my personal quarter life crisis, maybe let's talk in another post)

 I’ve already written a metaphorical summary of this in a [previous post](https://www.piapark.me/happy-birthday/), if you haven't.